Scientific Name

 Description

-Agave stricta 'Rubra' is an attractive slow-growing succulent that forms rosettes of narrow, spine-tipped leaves that take on a reddish coloration, especially with drought, heat, or cold stress.
-The rosettes can reach up to 20 inches (50 cm) in height, producing many offsets and creating a sizable colony.
-The leaves have tiny teeth along the margins, which are more rough than sharp to the touch.
+Agave stricta 'Rubra' is an attractive, slow-growing succulent that forms rosettes of narrow, spine-tipped leaves, which take on a reddish coloration, especially under drought, heat, or cold stress.
+The rosettes can reach a height of 20 inches (50 cm) and produce many offsets, creating a sizable colony over time.
+The leaves have tiny teeth along their margins, which are rougher than sharp to the touch.

 The flowers are small, green to reddish-brown or purple, and borne in usually erect racemes that can grow up to 6.6 feet (2 m) tall in summer.
 Most Agaves are monocarpic, but this plant is polycarpic, meaning the rosettes can flower several times.